YelehaUwU/3DEditor/README.md

 5. Once you're satisfied with your creation, use the save button.

-6. A server and client event is going to be triggered, this is where you need to check for the sourceResource and apply your changes.
+6. A server and client event is going to be triggered, this is where you need to check for the (res) and apply your changes.

     You can implement saving to MySQL/SQLite or just manipulate with the values however you please.
     ```lua